 Canal cruises are a popular activity as they allow you to see the country in a way only accessible from the water.
-Operating a barge or narrow boat is fairly straightforward, and the whole family can get involved with steering and opening loch gates as you travel – plus of course it wouldn’t be a proper canal boat trip if you didn’t moor up half way for a traditional pub lunch!
+Operating a barge or narrowboat is fairly straightforward, and the whole family can get involved with steering and opening lock gates as you travel – plus of course it wouldn’t be a proper canal boat trip if you didn’t moor up half way for a traditional pub lunch!

 There are miles of canal waterways across the UK offering beautiful views and excellent stops for visiting towns and cities in a truly unique way.
-If you are looking for a holiday where you can rent a barge and get out exploring then there is lots of choice from a Camping and Caravanning Club Site.
+If you are looking for a holiday where you can rent a barge and get out exploring then our Club Sites are a great place to pitch up.

 The Staffordshire and Worcestershire Canal is just 60 metres from this lovely site, so you couldn’t be better placed to enjoy this picturesque waterway.
 The canal links the River Severn at Stourport to the Trent at Haywood Junction, and offers a pretty tree-lined route in which to travel; just half an hour away in Tardebigge you can hire a canal boat for the day to explore the canals waterways.
 The boat can hold up to 10 people, so there is plenty of room for all the family to take part!
 Following an adventurous day on the canal, you can retreat back to the campsite where the children can run off any excess energy in the recreation field, and the adults can enjoy a cold pint in the nearby Loch Inn.